 Horror and paranormal is not something I read or watch.
 I get spooked easily and have a very active imagination.
-As I teenager I would be plagued by nightmares for weeks.
-As I grew up I knew to stay away from anything like that.
+As I teenager I would constantly be plagued by nightmares.
+As I grew up I knew to stay away from anything scary.

 These two subjects are very big in the book world and there are plenty of people who love a good horror film.
 Personally I can’t understand why a perfectly sensible and normal person would enjoy being scared or frightened.
 If that’s you, perhaps you could explain what drives you, I’d really like to know.

-I wrote a story called Embers of Webster Street and it was about a girl dealing with her mum who suffers from dementia.
-It’s a difficult subject seeing someone you love forgetting things, and ultimately not always recognising you.
+I wrote a story called The Embers of Webster Street and it was about a girl dealing with her mum who suffers from dementia.
+It’s a difficult subject seeing someone you love forgetting things, and ultimately not recognising you.

 My Nana showed signed of it for years before it was recognised.
-We thought she was just a bit batty.
-She was a joker, liked to have a laugh, and I remember the day she was trying to get out of the car, stumbling or struggling and we laughed.
+We thought she was a bit batty.
+She was a joker, liked to have a laugh, and I remember the day she was trying to get out of a car, she stumbled and struggled and we laughed.
 She asked if we were laughing at her, we stopped when we realised it was a serious question.
 Normally, she would have laughed too, and it was at that point I knew something had changed.

 My auntie, her daughter, took her in when she could no longer care for herself.
 Eventually she was admitted to hospital and my sister and I went to visit.
 By this time she was no longer our Nana, just a shell of a person who couldn’t even speak.
-It was the strangest thing because she looked like Nana, she had the same eyes, nose, and mouth, we knew so well.
+It was the strangest thing because she looked like Nana, she had the same eyes, nose, and mouth, that we knew so well.
 She was a funny lady, always talking, always joking and yet the woman in front of us stared at us with blank eyes.
 It was heart-breaking.